Indigo Alpine Guides

 WELCOME TO FAIRBANKS

-Welcome to Fairbanks, the "Golden Heart City,” nestled between the mighty Alaska Range to the south and the picturesque Chena River flowing through the center.
+Welcome to Fairbanks, the “Golden Heart City,” set between the mighty Alaska Range to the south and the winding Chena River at its center.

 DAY 2